Clare Latham can't remember a time in her life when she didn't have arthritis.

 She said: "There have been jobs where I suffered in silence.
 Then as soon as I told my employers about the issues, they helped me, for example, with a leg rest, regular breaks and being able to get up and go for walks."

 Clare works in London on the South Bank of the River Thames in a university.

-This spring, Clare got married in a beautiful ceremony in Staffordshire where she grew up to Paul, and the happy newly-weds then enjoyed a fantastic honeymoon in Bali.
+This spring, Clare got married to Paul in a beautiful ceremony in Staffordshire where she grew up, and the happy newly-weds then enjoyed a fantastic honeymoon in Bali.